The Three Musketeers: D'Artagnan: Pre-production

+Civil found that D'Artagnan was a little too insistent in his flirting with Constance Bonacieux, and even if it is written that way in Dumas' novel, he thought it would be interesting to modernize this seduction by injecting a little more respect into it, so he managed to have the scenes between the two of them rewritten.
+"The man does not occupy the same place today as in the 17th century, and that is why I was attentive to the writing of my scenes with Lyna Khoudri", Civil told Madame Figaro.
+He added that D'Artagnan keeps his panache and his somewhat clumsy side, but he is never "heavy" and "always remains charming" in the version of the screenplay written by Alexandre de La Patellière and Matthieu Delaporte.
+In turn, Constance is not portrayed as a passive woman and her relationship with D'Artagnan is "filled with respect and consent," Civil said.

+Director Martin Bourboulon had initially forbidden the famous feathered hat of the musketeers, fearing that this accessory would make his costumes "old-fashioned", as he was looking for "dirt, authenticity, far from the Epinal image of the hat and its twirling feather," he said.
+He was convinced by the film's costume designer, Thierry Delettre, to change his mind and ended up adopting the hat.
+No digital effects were used in the film, except to erase a few contemporary elements such as bus shelters or parking meters appearing in the background.

 Filming

 The two films were shot back to back for 150 days on location in France, in landmarks such as the Louvre Palace, the Hôtel des Invalides, the Castles of Fontainebleau and Saint-Germain-en-Laye, Fort-la-Latte and Chantilly, as well as the citadel of Saint-Malo and the historic city center of Troyes.
-Filming began on 16 August 2021 and wrapped on 3 June 2022 at the Farcheville castle.
-650 horses and 9,000 extras were used in the production.
+Filming began on 16 August 2021, and wrapped on 3 June 2022 at the Farcheville castle.
+2000 costumes, 930 technicians, 650 horses and 9,000 extras were used in the production.

 Marketing

 The first still from the film was unveiled on 2 September 2021.
 On 19 April 2022, French magazine Première released two covers with the film's main cast (François Civil, Vincent Cassel, Romain Duris, Pio Marmaï and Eva Green).
 Two new stills from the film featuring D'Artagnan, Athos and Milady were unveiled on 5 May 2022.

 Pathé and Chapter 2 presented a 15-minute promo reel of the film at the 2022 Cannes Film Festival.

 A teaser trailer and the film's official poster were unveiled on 5 December 2022.
 The official trailer was released on 15 February 2023.
 Individual character posters were unveiled on 15 March 2023.

+Unifrance unveiled a new trailer with English subtitles on 20 March 2023.

+Soundtrack

+The album with the film's official soundtrack composed by Guillaume Roussel, was released by Milan Records on 5 April 2023.